ABC’s of SDK

 1. Set the domain : ZIWO SDK.shared.domain = “test-domain.aswat.co”

-2. Once the agent is logged on Ziwo (.POST /auth/login), set the access token returned by the request.
+2. Once the agent logs in to Ziwo (.POST /auth/login), set the access token returned by the request.

 ZIWO SDK.shared.accessToken = accessToken